PoisonedYouth/ktor-encryption-server/README.md

 ## Next

 The next topics I will work on:
-- Make password settings configurable
-- Make upload size configurable
-- Move default expiration period to application.conf
-- Add OpenAPI specificatoin
+- Add OpenAPI specification
-- Optimize serving download content (not storing decrypted version on server but directly streaming to consumer)
+- Optimize serving download content (not storing decrypted version on server until request is finished but directly streaming to consumer)
 - Add client for better usability